nikhil9066/Gauss-Elimination/README.md

     - aij = 5 if i = j
     - aij = aj,j−1 = aj,j+1 = 1 if i = j ± 1
   - All other elements aij and bj are set to 0.
-- ⃗b is a 100-dimensional vector with bj = 1 for j = 50, and bj = 0 for all other values of j.
+- b is a 100-dimensional vector with bj = 1 for j = 50, and bj = 0 for all other values of j.
 '

 ## Solution

-The solution vector ⃗x<sup>&rarr;</sup> = (xj) will be computed using the provided function/code.
+The solution vector x<sup>&rarr;</sup> = (xj) will be computed using the provided function/code.
 This solution vector will be plotted as a function of j to visualize the results.

-You can run the code to solve this linear system and generate the plot of the solution vector ⃗x<sup>&rarr;</sup>.
+You can run the code to solve this linear system and generate the plot of the solution vector x<sup>&rarr;</sup>.

 ## Usage
  Just run the code its all built in.